csaye/coding-challenges/README.md

 ## Fibonacci

-Prints the first 12 numbers in the Fibonacci sequence (including 0 and 1) to the console.
+Prints the first 10 numbers of the Fibonacci sequence to the console.

 Languages: C, C#, C++, Haskell, Java, JavaScript, Python